Anaplan Use-Case 4: Linear Interpolation

 User Story 2

-As R&D Head, I need the system to linearly interpolate the market share of all the intermediate years, so that we can project customer base for future years later.
+As R&D Head, I need the system to linearly interpolate the market share of all the intermediate years, so that we can project the customer base for the future years later.

 Analysis & Design